 Catherine Irwin-Childs, MBACP (Accred) UKRCP

-Counselling can be a successful medium to work through issues such as generalised anxiety disorder, stress, depression and anxiety, low self-esteem, low self confidence, fear, family and relationship issues, separation and divorce, postnatal depression, pregnancy and birth, miscarriage, sexual issues, bereavement, childhood trauma, issues relating to identity and self-image, without feeling judged.
+Counselling can be a successful medium to work through many issues such as - generalised anxiety disorder, stress, depression, anxiety, low self-esteem, low self confidence, fear, family and relationship issues, separation and divorce, postnatal depression, pregnancy and birth, miscarriage, bereavement, childhood trauma and self image without feeling judged.

-I can provide a safe and confidential space to discuss confidential issues such as affairs and betrayals, physical or emotional abuse, domestic violence, sexual difficulties, bullying, self-harm, suicial thoughts, drug abuse or any other issue which are not easy to share with friends or family.
+I can provide a safe and confidential space to discuss uncomfortable issues, such as - affairs and betrayals, physical and emotional abuse, domestic violence, sexual issues, bullying, suicidal thoughts, drug abuse or any issue which may be difficult to share with family or friends.

-It can also be a means to achieving self-actualisation, provide useful inputs to the process of career growth, and an increase in motivation, achievement and self esteem.
+It can also be a means to achieving self actualisation, providing useful inputs to the process of career growth, and an increase in motivation, achievement and self-esteem.

 As an Integrative counsellor; I work across various models of counselling in order to tailor therapy to individually fit your needs taking a humanistic approach.
-My integrative model includes, Person Centered, Existential, Psychodynamic, CBT.
+My integrative model includes, Person Centred, Existential, Psychodynamic and Cognitive Behavioural Therapy (CBT).

-I particulartly enjoy working with Students of Counselling.
+I particularly enjoy working with Students of Counselling.
 Having been a student myself, I understand the challenges faced by those aiming to join the profession.
 Because of this I feel a need to help the future generation of counsellors.
 In pursuit of these objectives I have set aside a number of sessions during the week dedicated to seeing students on route to their professional counselling qualification.
-This is the reason I am happy to offer counselling students a low rate of £35.
+For this reason I offer counselling students a low rate of £35.

-As well as working with adults, I have a great deal of experience working with children and young adults for which I have additional specialist advanced qualification.
+As well as working with adults, I have experience working with children and young adults for which I have additional specialist advanced qualification.
 Combining traditional counselling with more creative therapeutic approaches.